ola-sk/CSS-practice/README.md

-# Welcome to My Front-End Development Journey!
+## Welcome to My Front-End small Projects/exercises!

-Hey there! 👋 I'm [Ola](https://olasok.dev), and as the New Year kicks in 🎆, I'm diving into exciting front-end development journey in 2024 🤿.
-This repository showcases my polished solutions 💎, a mix of small gems and more ambitious projects, as I refine my skills and embrace new technologies 👩🏻‍💻.
+Hey there! 👋 I'm [Ola](https://olasok.dev), and as the New Year kicks in 🎆 I'm diving into exciting front-end development.
+This repository showcases my solutions 💎.

-*Let's code with style!* ✨

 ## Live projects